IHTSDO/snowstorm-lite/readme.md

 Choose an admin password and replace `yourAdminPassword` values in the following commands.

 ### Option 1: Using a SNOMED Syndication Service
+If you have access to the SNOMED International MLDS service then Snowstorm Lite can download a release automatically from there.

 Run Snowstorm Lite in your local Docker:
 ```
 docker pull snomedinternational/snowstorm-lite:latest